 RECs are the basis of all green and renewable energy plans, even ours at Chariot Energy!
 When you enroll in a renewable energy plan, or even a partial renewable plan, your Retail Electricity Provider (REP) trades and buys RECs on your behalf to ensure you’re doing your part to contribute to the green economy.
 Pretty cool, right?
 You can actually see the percentage of renewable energy you’re purchasing on your Electricity Facts Label (EFL).

-Businesses can also tap into the green power market and substantiate your commitment to the environment via RECs.
+Businesses also tap into the green power market and substantiate your commitment to the environment via RECs.
 The two most popular methods are:

 - Tax equity investments.
 Tax equity allows companies to buy green power in the form of RECs and helps develop local green power infrastructure such as wind or solar farms.